OpenZeppelin/defender-serverless/README.md

 ## Installation

-You can initiate your Serverless project directly using our pre-configured template:
+You can initialise your Serverless project directly using our pre-configured template:
 `sls install --url https://github.com/OpenZeppelin/defender-serverless/tree/main/template -n my-service`

 Or install into an existing project: